tarwn/lessthandot-hugo/blogs/content/posts/2011-02-01-sql-university-sql-server-reporting-1.md

 **RSSrvPolicy , RSMgrPolicy , and RSPreviewPolicy**

 These three configuration files store security settings for various components.
-It isn’t recommended that you edit these files, but it’s helpful to know what they correspond to.
+It isn't recommended that you edit these files, but it's helpful to know what they correspond to.

 **RSSrvPolicy** – Report Server.
 Located at C:Program FilesMicrosoft SQL ServerMSRS10_50.MSSQLSERVERReporting ServicesReportServer